aaskov/a-6-steps-caffe-installation-guide/README.md

 Step 5 - Create symbolic links (ATTENTION)
 -----
 On Ubuntu we need to create symbolic links to the `libhdf5` package.
+Be carefull with the verision numbers.
 ```bash
 cd /usr/lib/x86_64-linux-gnu
 sudo ln -s libhdf5_serial.so.10.0.2 libhdf5.so